bohachu/Falra.jl/README.md

 ### **Features**

 💪**Just like on your console, but 100 times faster!**
--Falra framework helps you execute your programs on our distributed computing platform easily.
+- Falra framework helps you execute your programs on our distributed computing platform easily.

 💪**No extra settings!**
--Falra framework transfer through https without setting any firewall settings.
+- Falra framework transfer through https without setting any firewall settings.

 🔌 **WebSocket:** Genie provides a powerful workflow for client-server communication over websockets